Between art and disability

-Weave Movement Theatre is an exceptionally talented and diverse Melbourne based dance/movement performance company comprising people with and without disabilities.
+Weave Movement Theatre is a talented and diverse Melbourne based dance/movement performance company comprising people with and without disabilities.

 Weave formed in 1997 through an Arts Access project and continues today developing high quality performances under the artistic direction of Janice Florence, a dance artist who is paraplegic.

 Weaves’ work subverts audience’s expectations and challenges conventional ways of seeing dance and disability.
 Weaves’ work combines dance, physical theatre, spoken word and humour to create bold ground-breaking performances.